 Veteran seamer believes he still has plenty to offer despite turning 40

 Porsche Taycan Turbo S laps the famous German circuit in seven minutes and 33 seconds

 London — Oil prices rose slightly on Tuesday amid signs that producers are cutting output as promised just as demand picks up, stoked by more countries easing out of curbs imposed to counter the coronavirus pandemic.

 Benchmark Brent crude climbed 7c, or 0.2%, to $34.88 a barrel by 9.07am GMT, after earlier touching its highest since April 9.
 US West Texas Intermediate (WTI) crude was up 70c, or 2.2%, at $32.52 a barrel...

+Would you like to comment on this article?
 Register (it's quick and free) or sign in now.